kddubey/cappr/README.md

 ## Motivation

-Improve my understanding of how to use autoregressive LMs for classification.
+Improve my understanding of LMs.
-Big and small.
-With and without RLHF.

 Product-y motivation: create a more usable zero-shot text classification interface than